Book Review Curfewed Nights

 The Book

-Curfewed Night starts with the author narrating about his village where he was born and the general atmosphere during his early childhood days.
-Taking you through the period of late 80s, when in 1987 the Indian government rigged the state election in favour of Congress and National Conference.
-This triggered protests in all over Kashmir, which were brutally suppressed by Indian government.
-The suppression led to anti-India feeling among the Kashmiri youth and it soon took a form of pro-independence protest across Kashmir.
-To control the pro-independence protest the security forces killed and tortured many Kashmiris, including separatist leaders.
-This flared up the situation alienating the people of Kashmir from India and prompting youth to take up militancy.
+Curfewed Night starts with the author narrating about his village, where he was born, and the general atmosphere during his early childhood days.
+Taking you through the period of the late 80s, when in 1987 the Indian government rigged the state election in favour of Congress and the National Conference.
+This triggered protests all over Kashmir, which were brutally suppressed by the Indian government.
+The suppression led to anti-India feelings among the Kashmiri youth, and it soon took the form of pro-independence protests across Kashmir.
+To control the pro-independence protest, the security forces killed and tortured many Kashmiris, including separatist leaders.
+This flared up the situation, alienating the people of Kashmir from India and prompting youth to take up militancy.

-The author captures how things have started to change in the early 90s.
-In their school anti-India sentiments were peaking and the seniors in the schools told them not to sing the national anthem even if the principal says so.
-Also, the empty chairs in the classrooms telling that many of their pandit classmate left Kashmir for good.
+The author captures how things started to change in the early 90s.
+In their school, anti-India sentiments were peaking, and the seniors in the school told them not to sing the national anthem even if the principal says so.
+Also, the empty chairs in the classrooms tell that many of their pandit classmate left Kashmir for good.
 Increase in pro-independence protests and increase in military presence in Kashmir.
-The increase in militancy, killing and torture of civilians by security forces, the fear of militants all these factors were too much for a common Kashmiri to et used to.
-He recalls, how they use to cheer for Pakistan in an India-Pakistan match and how there was sense of sympathy and respect for the youth who picks up the gun.
-The slogans of “Aazadi”, bullets, bunkers, armored vehicles, tear gas all became part and parcel of Kashmiri day-today life.
+The increase in militancy, killing, and torture of civilians by security forces, the fear of militants, all these factors were too much for a common Kashmiri to get used to.
+He recalls how they used to cheer for Pakistan in an India-Pakistan match and how there was a sense of sympathy and respect for the youth who picks up the gun.
+The slogans of “Aazadi”, bullets, bunkers, armored vehicles, and tear gas all became part and parcel of Kashmiri day-to-day life.

-Curfewed Nights also captures the history of Kashmir, the composite culture and the various rulers who ruled Kashmir over the period.
+Curfewed Nights also captures the history of Kashmir, the composite culture, and the various rulers who ruled Kashmir over the period.
 You will get to know some interesting and informative stories.
-His school/college days in Delhi also gives you a glimpse of what the rest of the India thinks and how they treat Kashmiris.
-The attack on Indian Parliament and how it affected the lives of Kashmiri Muslims living in Delhi.
-Like SAR Gilani, a Delhi university lecturer who was arrested in connection of the Parliament attack, later acquitted by the court.
+His school/college days in Delhi also give you a glimpse of what the rest of India thinks and how they treat Kashmiris.
+The attack on the Indian Parliament and how it affected the lives of Kashmiri Muslims living in Delhi.
+Like SAR Gilani, a Delhi university lecturer who was arrested in connection with the Parliament attack, was later acquitted by the court.

-The Author, Bashrat Peer interviewed many people in Kashmir, who spent years in jail and torture center.
-They were either former militants or civilians who were picked up security forces on suspicion of being a militant.
-The stories they narrated about these torture centers are spine chilling and sometimes heart breaking.
-More distressing is the fact that how they are abandoned by the leaders who encouraged these young Kashmiris to take up gun.
+The Author, Bashrat Peer, interviewed many people in Kashmir who spent years in jail and a torture center.
+They were either former militants or civilians who were picked up by security forces on suspicion of being militants.
+The stories they narrated about these torture centers are spine-tingling and sometimes heartbreaking.
+More distressing is the fact that they are abandoned by the leaders who encouraged these young Kashmiris to take up guns.

 About The Author